 Kelly Farr – Committee Member

 Kelly has a daughter who was diagnosed with a unilateral right sided cleft lip at her 20 week scan.
 Her and her husband found reassurance at a local Happy faces meet up soon after the diagnosis and also through messaging other families on the CLAPA Facebook pages during the pregnancy.
-Kelly wanted to be involved in the local CLAPA Branch to raise awareness and support families in the local area.
+Kelly wanted to be involved in the local CLAPA group to raise awareness and support families in the local area.
 She helped to organise a sponsored walk during Awareness week and has been involved in the Christmas parties too.

 Gillian Lucas – Chair